-Viking Osiris carries up to 82 passengers on five spacious decks, and the ship is outfitted with roomy staterooms, lounges, restaurants, bright public areas, and a beautiful open sun deck.
+Viking Osiris and Viking Aton both carry up to 82 passengers on five spacious decks and the ships are outfitted with roomy staterooms, lounges, restaurants, bright public areas, and a beautiful open sun deck.

 1. The Great Pyramid

 Viking’s Nile River cruise program starts with three nights at a luxury hotel in Cairo.
 You begin your immersive journey in Egypt’s capital, where you have a comfortable place to eat and relax — and even enjoy the pool, spa, restaurants, and fitness center — after your long flight to Egypt.